kshannoninnes/nanobin/README.md

 # Nanobin

 A hyper-minimalistic pastebin alternative built with .NET and Blazor.
+View a demo at https://nanobin.orthrus.dev

 ## Features